coston/react-obfuscate/readme.md

 ```

 ## Children
-By default, `children` are reversed in the dom.
+By default, objects **are not** reversed in the dom, but other types are.
 The `obfuscateChildren` prop set will disabled this functionality when set to `false`.
 If the child is an object, like html elements are, it will be rendered normally.

 ##### Example Use Case
 ```js